 2010 was a record year for greenhouse gas (GHG) emissions with a 5.9 percent increase over the 2009 global estimate.
 The increase is larger than the worst-case scenario expected by United Nations scientists when the 2008 Intergovernmental Panel on Climate Change report was issued.

 It is widely agreed that research has understated the enormity of the impact of GHG emissions.
 Investors expect ExxonMobil to take leadership in developing solutions to this global challenge as the company plays such a critical role in energy markets.

-THEREFORE, BE IT RESOLVED: Shareholders request that the Board of Directors adopt quantitative goals, based on current technologies, for reducing total greenhouse gas emissions from the Company's products and operations; and that the Company report to shareholders by September 30, 2011, on its plans to achieve these goals.
+RESOLVED: Shareholders request that the Board of Directors adopt quantitative goals, based on current technologies, for reducing total greenhouse gas emissions from the Company's products and operations; and that the Company report to shareholders by November 30, 2012, on its plans to achieve these goals.
 Such a report will omit proprietary information and be prepared at reasonable cost.